aegross/beast-slayer/README.md

 # beast-slayer

 This project was a text-based game for Computer Programming.

 It's a python file, so to run it, you'll have to copy the path into the Command Prompt.
-Every time it's finished running, it should be closed and reopened.
+Steps:
+1. Download the file
+2. Shift-click to copy the file path
+3. Open the command prompt (type 'cd' into the windows search bar)
+4. Paste the file path
+5. Run the code (press enter)